 Criminal justice system

-In Oceania, including the region's more developed countries, there still remains a criminal justice based approach for dealing with drug addiction.
+In Oceania, including the region's more developed countries, there still remains a criminal justice based approach for dealing with drug dependence.
 However, Australia and New Zealand are characterised by policies with an important public health component.

 Recently, the New Zealand government started piloting drug courts, which although is still a criminal-justice based method, integrates drug treatment into the criminal justice system.
 More recently, a potentially revolutionary legislative change which creates a legal recreational drugs market in New Zealand is expected to have near-unanimous support when it comes before Parliament.
 The Psychoactive Substances law will require party-pill manufacturers to prove their products are low-risk before they come on to the market, and then, if on the market, these products will be sold under tight restrictions (similar to alcohol controls).